greydevv/django-allbymyself/README.md

 # All By Myself

 *`allbymyself`* provides an abstract singleton base model, `SingletonBaseModel`, along with a model admin, `SingletonBaseModelAdmin`.
 Singletons are classes that can only be instantiated once.
+A classic example of a singleton object in a web-development context is site configuration.

 ### Quick Start